Dowline1/FODA-Project-2019/README.md

 <img width="800" height="500"  src="Resources/Party_Size_Tip_Boxplot.png">

-It looks like once you get to a party size of 4 or more the rate at which the tip increases seems to slow as they tip around the same amount which is where I can see why there may be a requirement for a service charge over a certain party size as you need more servers to facilitate a party of this size but the tip mus then be split between the servers resulting in quite a low amount of tip per person.
+It looks like once you get to a party size of 4 or more the rate at which the tip increases seems to slow as they tip around the same amount which is where I can see why there may be a requirement for a service charge.
+Once a certain party size is achieved this charge will be introduced as you need more servers to facilitate a party of this size but the tip must then be split between the servers resulting in quite a low amount of tip per person.

 ## Gender Analysis
-After analysing what I suspected would be the most obvious influencer on the tip amount in the party size, I then moved onto analysing which of the two genders gave there servers a better tip.
+After analysing what I suspected would be the most obvious influencer on the tip amount is the party size, I then moved onto analysing which of the two genders gave there servers a better tip.
 Initially I thought that it would be best to analyse the differences based on the % of tip against the total bill which did indicate that percentage wise females did tip a higher amount.
 This can be seen in the below histogram fig 4 where the female peak was both taller and tighter indicating a larger and more consistent tip % by the female population.

 <img width="800" height="500"  src="Resources/Gender_Tip_Perc_Histogram.png">